-Our goal is to lead our industry in sustainable performance, while maintaining strong, enduring values.
+Our goal is to lead our industry in sustainable performance and build on our strong, enduring values.
 The targets, thresholds and payout levels of our AIP are benchmarked against peers and the market.
-Our 2019 LTIP metrics are based on (1) TSR relative to our Performance Peer Group and the S&P Industrials, (2) Cumulative FCF and (3) Operating RONA.
+Our 2020 RPSR metrics are based on (1) TSR relative to our Performance Peer Group and the S&P Industrials, (2) Adjusted Cumulative FCF and (3) Operating RONA.
 For each plan, we selected metrics that drive shareholder value and benchmark our performance against our peers and the market.
 Our executive compensation and benefit programs are guided by the following principles: